 In the spring of 1982, John Wimber and several other pastors led their churches into relationship with the Vineyard, as their vision coincided with and completed that of the original Vineyards.
 It was obvious that God had called John to pastor the pastors, and to train and encourage men and women to pursue what God had given them.
 As a result, the people called the Vineyard have reached out to bless and encourage churches all over the world, as well as planting churches which have become known as Vineyard Churches.

 In 1987, the various Vineyard churches formed a church association now called “The Vineyard, A Community of Churches” (www.vineyardusa.org).
 The churches are self-governing, but overseen and encouraged on a voluntary basis by some pastors who serve as regional coordinators, and in each local area by area pastoral coordinators.
 In 1997, after John Wimber passed away, a new national director was selected – that person is now Phil Strout.
-There are now over 1000 Vineyard churches worldwide, with the number expected to increase.
+There are now over 2500 Vineyard churches on six continents, with the number expected to increase.
 God however, has shown us not to seek to build the Vineyard, but instead to seek his kingdom and to build His Church, to bless what He’s blessing, to love what He loves, and to give ourselves away freely.
 We want to be like Jesus in the power of the Holy Spirit.
 Our plan is to seek God, and to cooperate with Him as He reveals Himself in the process.